 When are you most likely to do a reality check on your investments?
 Is it when they’re doing well?
 Or is it when the markets are down and you’re nervous?
 Chances are it is the latter, which may not be the optimal time to make investment decisions, particularly if emotions are high.
 That’s why taking the time to do an annual review of your investments and other financial matters makes sense.

-“Careful planning is essential in all economic climates,” says John Sweeney, executive vice president of retirement planning and investing at Fidelity.
+“Careful planning is essential in all economic climates,” says Ann Dowd, CFP®, vice president at Fidelity.
 “Think of it as if you were driving on a dangerous road.
 That’s not when you check your brakes and tires.
 You do that before, so you know they are in good shape.”

 An annual financial checkup can accomplish many things.
 You can stop and think about your family’s financial goals, such as saving for retirement, a house, or a child’s education.
 You can consider reducing taxes on your investments, protecting your income, or building a financial cushion.
 Once you are clear on your goals, you can then work on ensuring that you are investing appropriately for those goals.
 And while you are looking at your accounts and holdings, take care of “housekeeping” items, too, like checking beneficiaries and completing a health care proxy, which are not complicated but can have serious consequences if neglected.

 Here are five questions to ask when you do a financial review.